 Simulink gives you access to two workspaces where you can set values for parameters.
 Workspaces enable you to set parameters by using variables rather than setting every value on every block in a model.
 This approach is especially useful when your model is large and complex because you do not need to locate every block whose parameter value you want to set or change.
 Instead, assign a variable as the value of a parameter and define the variable in a workspace.
 This mechanism also allows you to use different sets of parameter values for the same model.

 In the MATLAB base workspace, you can define parameters using any MATLAB mechanism for defining a variable.
 For example, you can use a MAT-file and load the variables when you open the model (see Load Variables When Opening a Model).
 Using the MATLAB base workspace to define variables is useful when you are using the same set of parameters for more than one model.

 You can also define parameters by assigning values to variables in a model workspace.
 You define a set of parameters that are specific to the model and save them with the model.
 See Model Workspaces.

-As you can see in Build a Simple Model, you use signal lines to connect blocks in a model.
+As you can see in Build and Edit a Model in the Simulink Editor, you use signal lines to connect blocks in a model.
 At a minimum, a model takes an input signal, operates on it, and outputs the result.
 In the Library Browser, the Sources library contains blocks that represent input signals.
 The Sinks library contains blocks for capturing and displaying outputs.